airspeed-velocity/asv/docs/source/writing_benchmarks.rst

 used, regardless of their file name.

 Within each ``.py`` file, each benchmark is a function or method.
-The name of the functon must have a special prefix, depending on the type of benchmark.  ``asv`` understands how to handle the prefix in either ``CamelCase`` or lowercase with underscores.
+The name of the function must have a special prefix, depending on the type of benchmark.  ``asv`` understands how to handle the prefix in either ``CamelCase`` or lowercase with underscores.
 For example, to create a timing benchmark, the following are equivalent::